#1970s

 This film also sports a terribly 1970s supporting British cast including Margaret Lockwood (stepmother), Kenneth More (Lord High Chamberlain), Michael Hordern (The King) and Edith Evans (The King’s Mother).
 Other notable Brits include Sherrie Hewson (Palatine) and Annette Crosbie (Fairy Godmother).
 I have fond memories of watching it on TV as a kid at Christmas, with my auntie who had a bit of a crush on the male lead, Richard Chamberlain from his days as Dr Kildare (1961-66).

 Chamberlain tunefully complains about his wedding predicament, as he wants to marry for love not out of duty for one’s country.
 Prince Edward complains to everyone about his plight, particularly his father (Hordern) and mother.
 It is inferred they are victims of an arranged marriage as that’s how it’s done in Euphrania.
-And how it always shall be.
+And according to a song relating to this, how it always shall be.

 Cinderella meanwhile has been to her father’s funeral and has returned home with her stepmother and her odious stepsisters, Isobella and Palatine.
 Lockwood plays the villainous stepmother as evil personified, and is cold, cutting and scary.
 She is a fearsome character in her crimson dress mourning her dead husband.
 Cinderella is banished to work downstairs to take care of their household tasks.
 There is much hatred between these women.